Yair González

-Yair González (born 21 March 2002) is an Argentine professional footballer who plays as a midfielder for Argentinos Juniors.
+Yair González (born 21 March 2002) is an Argentine professional footballer who plays as a midfielder for Deportivo Morón on loan from Argentinos Juniors.

 Club career

 González broke through into first-team football with Chacarita Juniors in 2018–19.
 He was initially an unused substitute for Primera B Nacional fixtures with Mitre and Deportivo Morón, before appearing for his senior bow on 23 February 2019 against Sarmiento; playing twenty-two minutes of a home loss, having come on in place of Joaquín Ibáñez.
 After not turning up to Chacarita's virtual training during the COVID-19 pandemic, the club confirmed on 24 November 2020, that they had terminated the players contract.